nhorton06/DBDPrediction/README.md

 - Model training includes gradient clipping and NaN handling for stability

 **API Testing**:
-- Health check endpoint verified
+- Health check endpoint verified with /health
-- Input validation tested with edge cases (invalid ranges, missing fields)
+- Input validation tested with edge cases (invalid ranges and missing fields are disallowed and will prevent user from progressing, notifying them why)
 - Error handling verified for malformed requests

 **Integration Testing**: